1. Home

 Full Consolidation Method

-Under IFRS 10 and ASC 810, you apply full consolidation when the parent controls the subsidiary – that is, it has power over relevant activities, exposure or rights to variable returns, and the ability to use that power to affect those returns.
-Ownership of more than 50% of voting shares often indicates control, but it is not the test on its own.
-You then include 100% of the subsidiary’s assets, liabilities, revenues, and expenses in your consolidated statements, with any minority ownership shown as non-controlling interest on the balance sheet.
+Under IFRS 10 and ASC 810, you apply full consolidation when the parent controls the subsidiary.
+Control means power over relevant activities, exposure to variable returns and the ability to use that power to affect those returns.
+Ownership above 50% often indicates control, but is not the test on its own.
+You include 100% of the subsidiary’s financials, with minority ownership shown as non-controlling interest.

 Equity Method

-Where you have significant influence but not control – often presumed when you hold 20% or more of the voting power – you usually apply the equity method under IAS 28 or the relevant local GAAP.
-You recognise your share of the investee’s profits or losses in a single line in the income statement and adjust the carrying amount of the investment accordingly.
-Joint ventures under IFRS 11 are also generally accounted for using the equity method.
+Where you have significant influence but not control – typically 20% or more of voting power – apply the equity method under IAS 28.
+You recognise your share of the investee’s profits or losses in a single line in the income statement and adjust the carrying amount accordingly.
+Joint ventures under IFRS 11 also use the equity method.

 Proportionate Consolidation

-Though replaced by the equity method under current IFRS and GAAP standards since 2013, this method previously allowed you to include your percentage share of joint venture assets and liabilities.
+Replaced by the equity method under current IFRS since 2013.
+Previously allowed you to include your percentage share of joint venture assets and liabilities.
+IFRS 11 now requires the equity method for joint ventures.

 Common Financial Consolidation Challenges

-Identifying and eliminating all intercompany transactions becomes exponentially harder as entity counts grow.
-Missing even one transaction compromises your entire consolidation.
-Manual tracking via spreadsheets lacks the audit trail required for compliance.
+Missing even one transaction compromises the entire consolidation.
+Manual tracking lacks the audit trail required for compliance.

-Different jurisdictions require different accounting standards, with IFRS and GAAP having subtle but important differences in consolidation rules.
-Maintaining compliance across multiple standards while meeting reporting deadlines is a challenge even for experienced teams.
+IFRS and GAAP have subtle but important differences in consolidation rules.
+UK entities following FRS 102 face additional requirements.
+Maintaining compliance across multiple standards while meeting reporting deadlines is difficult even for experienced teams.

 How Financial Consolidation Software Transforms Your Close

-Modern consolidation platforms automate the heavy lifting, letting your team focus on analysis rather than data manipulation.
-Here’s what changes when you move beyond spreadsheets.
+Modern consolidation platforms automate the heavy lifting.
+Here is what changes when you move beyond spreadsheets.

 Automated Data Collection and Validation

-Consolidation software connects directly to your source systems, automatically pulling trial balance data from all entities.
+Consolidation software connects directly to your source systems, pulling trial balance data from all entities automatically.
 Built-in validation rules flag discrepancies immediately.
-No more chasing subsidiaries for updated spreadsheets or discovering errors days into your close.
+No more chasing subsidiaries for updated spreadsheets.

 Intelligent Intercompany Matching